A conversation with Bill Pierson, VP, Semiconductor, and Manufacturing at Kx.

 I know every generation seems to think the world is becoming faster, but it is certainly true of the current world of semiconductor manufacturing.
 And it’s particularly true of its data side, where fast big data has become critical in monitoring, controlling and improving the manufacturing processes.

 Ironically, what amplifies the need for speed in semiconductor manufacturing is the fact that it is a relatively slow process to make a chip – taking up to 100 days to just produce a wafer.
 This does not include the rest of the supply chain for testing, packaging and end-use applications.
 Therefore, a problem identified on day one can save a lot of time, money and waste further down the line.
-To make that more real, if you take as your starting point that improving output by just 0.3% equates to one day’s production per year, and noting that daily manufacturing costs in a semiconductor fabrication plant, also called a fab, can run to millions of dollars, its clear that big savings can be made from such improvements – if they can be identified.
+To make that more real, if you take as your starting point that improving output by just 0.3% equates to one day’s production per year, and noting that daily manufacturing costs in a semiconductor fabrication plant, also called a fab, can run to millions of dollars, it is clear that big savings can be made from such improvements – if they can be identified.

 What do you mean by “if they can be identified”?